jstoyles/PPRG-Laravel/README.md

 All views for this app are in the /resources/views folder

 ## Considerations
-The endpoint to handle resting of the database table is in no way protected against something like a DDoS attack.
+The endpoint to handle resetting of the database table is in no way protected against something like a DDoS attack.
 Under normal circumstances I would prevent this endpoint from being reached by the outside world, but it seemed like overkill for the needs of this example project.